 | Appalachian Teaching Project

-On December 2 and 3, 2016, students and faculty representing 14 Appalachian colleges and universities participated in the 16th annual Appalachian Teaching Project (ATP) conference in Washington, D.C.
+On December 1 and 2, 2017, students and faculty representing 13 Appalachian colleges and universities participated in the 17th annual Appalachian Teaching Project (ATP) conference in Washington, D.C.
 The ATP gives college students the opportunity to engage in research projects that address endemic challenges facing Appalachian communities and to present the results of their research to an audience of their peers, ARC staff and administrators, and other invited guests.
-Research projects for 2016 reflected key themes in ARC's strategic investment plan, including natural and cultural asset development, downtown revitalization, leadership and planning, workforce development, and health.
+Research projects for 2017 reflected key themes in ARC's strategic investment plan, including natural and cultural asset development, downtown revitalization, education, local food, and health.

 More information on the Appalachian Teaching Project